hieuvp/react-native-fingerprint-scanner/README.md

 - Returns a `Promise<string>`
 - `biometryType: String` - The type of biometric authentication supported by the device.
-- `error: FingerprintScannerError { name, message }` - The reason of failure.
+- `error: FingerprintScannerError { name, message, biometric }` - The name and message of failure and the biometric type in use.

 ```javascript
 componentDidMount() {